 As One Region steering committee members, Dr. McDaniel and Dr. Rodriguez have contributed to the ongoing trajectory of the initiative, helping shape the One Region Initiative report (published in August 2018), and are leading the ongoing research and evaluation of the initiative through a community-based participatory research methodology in partnership with Welcoming America.

-While this community engaged project is ongoing into 2021, results from earlier stages of the project have been presented at conferences and published in journals:
+Results from various stages of the project have been presented at conferences and published in journals:

-Presentations about this project have been made at the Race, Ethnicity, and Place conference, the Southeastern Immigration Studies Association annual meeting, the Southeastern Division of the American Association of Geographers annual meeting, and the Applied Geography Conference.
+Presentations about this interdisciplinary, community-engaged, multi-year, multi-phase project have been made at the Race, Ethnicity, and Place conference, the Southeastern Immigration Studies Association annual meeting, the Southeastern Division of the American Association of Geographers annual meeting, the Atlanta Studies Symposium, and the Applied Geography Conference.

 Dr. Paul McDaniel, Department of Geography and Anthropology

 Dr. Darlene Xiomara Rodriguez, Department of Social Work and Human Services